How to Add a Column to an Existing Table in SQL Using the ALTER TABLE ADD Statement

 Add a new column using the Studio

 Let's take a look at how to visually add a new column to a SQL Server table using dbForge Studio.
-This approach can be more user-friendly and intuitive than using SQL queries directly, especially for those who may not be as comfortable with writing SQL code.
+This approach is more user-friendly and intuitive than using SQL queries, especially for those who may not be as comfortable with writing SQL code.

-In Database Explorer, right-click the table you want to change and select Edit Table:
+In Database Explorer, right-click the table you want to change and select Open Editor:

 Add a new column in dbForge Studio

-The Table Editor window will appear.
-Right-click the column area and select New Column (or just scroll the list of columns down to get to the empty lines):
+In the Table Editor window, right-click the column area and select New Column (or scroll the list down to get to empty lines):

 Add a new column visually